open-spaced-repetition/fsrs4anki/README.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/5fa95f94-f90b-4a89-981c-bdc011bf831f)

 Stats that rely on Anki's Ease Factor are hidden once FSRS is enabled, as FSRS doesn't rely on the Ease Factor.
 Additionally, you can sort by Difficulty, Retrievability and Stability in the browser now.
 Difficulty and Stability do not change between reviews, Retrievability does.
-If you do not understand what these terms and values mean, you can start learning about FSRS from here: https://github.com/open-spaced-repetition/fsrs4anki/wiki
+If you do not understand what these terms and values mean, you can start learning about FSRS here: https://github.com/open-spaced-repetition/fsrs4anki/wiki

 # Standalone FSRS